winglang/wing/libs/wingsdk/API.md

 public addLog(event: AddLogProps): void
 ```

-Add a log event to the simulation.
+Add a log to the simulation's event history.

-Log events are for information the user
+Log events are for information
-adds within their application code, useful for understanding what their
+the user adds within their application code, useful for understanding what
-inflight code is doing.
+their inflight code is doing.

 ###### `event`<sup>Required</sup> <a name="event" id="@winglang/wingsdk.testing.ISimulatorContext.addLog.parameter.event"></a>